sim-1one/OpenAI-CoreIntegration/Arc-SQL BPA/README.md

 ![Sentinel Apy Key](./images/ApiKey.jpg)

-Configure __ForeachSQLResult__ section with value of query result and each parameter in Question variable:
+Configure __ForeachSQLResult__ section with value of query result and each parameter in Question variable as you like:

 ![SQL BPA question](./images/query-value.jpg)
 ![SQL BPA question](./images/value-question.jpg)